stoplightio/prism/docs/examples.md

 Prism will generate a random value for all the properties according to the type, regardless of the examples presence or not.
 You will still be able to manually select a specific example you want to get back in case it's required through the `__example` query parameter.
 All the generated properties will take in consideration the `format` property, in case it's provided.

-### Use the Faker extension for more meaningful examples
+### Improving Dynamic Examples with Faker Extension

 In case you're using dynamic examples, you can instruct with a simple extension what kind of data you're looking for, even if the official OpenAPI Schema Object does not support such values, using the `x-faker` property.